Below is a list of our most frequently asked questions. If you have any further questions that are not answered on this list, feel free to reach out!

 What is Nintendothon?

 First broadcasting in December 2017, Nintendothon is a semi-annual marathon livestream of first-party Nintendo games for the benefit of charity.
 Our event is focused on highlighting a variety of games rather than speedrunning or completion.
 As such, each game has a set duration varying from 1 to 6 hours in length and many multiplayer games are put in the spotlight.
 Our events are typically hosted in July and December and we support different charities at each event.
-Our current event, Nintendothon Kingdom, is 5 days (120 hours) in length, supports NAMI, and begins on July 20th, 2023 at 2PM CT.
+Our current event, Nintendothon Deluxe, is 5 days in length, supports charity: water, and begins on December 28th, 2023 at 2PM CT.

 Are you affiliated with Nintendo?